thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 Like `App`, if `ir` is a `TyFun`, we're going to simplify it.
 Unlike `App`, we are going to immediately substitute our type into our body.
-Types are going to have a runtime cost, so we don't have to worry about inlining them.
+Types don't have a runtime cost, so we don't worry about inlining them all over our term.
-There are some memory concerns in creating exponential instances of a type like this.
-But these are relegated to the compiler, not the produced program, and we won't worry about it (for now atleast).

 Rebuilding a `TyFun` is simple:

 ```rs